crocodile2u/validity/README.md

 # Validity

 > Validity is a simple validation and filtration package for PHP.
+It can be used to validate both single values like integers and strings, and complex nested structures, using however complex validation logic you can think of.
+Nice default errors messages in English or Russian.
+Easily extensible with a custom language package, with always having ability to provide a custom error message for any rule on every field.

 ## Why?